 Joseph Stalin

-Joseph Vissarionovich Stalin ; }} (born Dzhugashvili;), represented in Russian as Iosif Vissarionovich Dzhugashvili (; pre-1918: ).
-He adopted the alias "Stalin" during his revolutionary career, and made it his legal name after the October Revolution.}} 5 March 1953) was a Soviet politician and revolutionary who led the Soviet Union from 1924 until his death in 1953.
-He held power as General Secretary of the Communist Party from 1922 to 1952 and as Chairman of the Council of Ministers from 1941 until his death.
-Initially governing as part of a collective leadership, Stalin consolidated power to become a dictator by the 1930s.
-He codified his Leninist interpretation of Marxism as Marxism–Leninism, while the totalitarian political system he established became known as Stalinism.
+Joseph Vissarionovich Stalin; ; }} (;), represented in Russian as Iosif Vissarionovich Dzhugashvili (; pre-1918: ).
+He adopted the alias "Stalin" during his revolutionary career, and made it his legal name after the October Revolution.}} 5 March 1953) was a Soviet revolutionary and politician who led the Soviet Union from 1924 until his death in 1953.
+He held office as general secretary of the Communist Party from 1922 to 1952 and as premier from 1941 until his death.
+Despite initially governing the country as part of a collective leadership, he eventually consolidated power to become a dictator by the 1930s.
+Stalin codified the party's official interpretation of Marxism as Marxism–Leninism, and his version of it is referred to as Stalinism.

 Provided by Wikipedia